zawie/recipe/markdown/drug_eggs.md

 #### Step 2: Prep Marinade
 Chop all the peppers and ingredients (exluding the cucumbers and rice) and place it in a container and mix well.
 Add the the eggs and let them sit overnight.
+If you are feeling fancy, add a few glugs of sake to the marinade.

 #### Step 3: (Optional) Cook Rice
 On the day of eating, cook desired quantity of rice.
 Optionally pre-cook rice.